Chatsworth Challenge Saturday 16th June 2012

 The Three Amigos; Pete Graham & John.
 In this photo all three groups of the events participants are represented.
 Pete is 16 miles into the 22 mile walk, Graham is 3 miles into the 9 and John as one of the support team is at the middle checkpoint.
 Phil and Wendy Lynskey must be around somewhere but they’ve not quite made it into shot.

-[Actually Gerard, whilst you and all the others are stood and sat around drinking, laughing, and generally having a good time, Wendy and I had left to set up the final checkpoint to check in all the walkers, calculate the individual completion times, compile the spreadsheets, and write up and distribute the certificates.
+[Actually, Wendy and I left earlier to set up the final checkpoint to check in all the walkers, calculate the individual completion times, compile the spreadsheets, and write up and distribute the certificates.
 Not that I’m the type to complain as you know]...

 4. More drinking at the Beeley Checkpoint